Breeze/breeze.github.io/doc-node-mongodb/index.md

 ####Saving entities that are not in the client "saveMap" ####
 You can save changes to entities that the client did not include in the `saveMap`.
 For example, you might log changes to entities in an Audit table by creating "audit entities" on the server.
 You'll want to create them and add them to the "saveMap" with `addToSaveMap` so that they are saved as part of the "transaction".

-<p class="note">MongoDB doesn't support real transactions so were using the word loosely, meaning "at the same time as".</p>
+> MongoDB doesn't support real transactions so were using the word loosely, meaning "at the same time as".

 You could also add entities to the "saveMap" in "Modified" or "Deleted" state, meaning that these entities exist in the database and are to be updated or deleted.